 (Rev) Deacon Paul O. Iacono is an ordained Roman Catholic deacon from the Diocese of Providence, Rhode Island, USA.
 In 2009, Iacono and his wife Jacqueline founded The Fra Angelico Institute for Sacred Art.

-Deacon Paul and Jackie Iacono founded the Fra Angelico Institute for the Sacred Arts in 2009.
-They received permission in 2010 from his Excellency the Most Reverend Thomas J. Tobin, D.D., Bishop of the Diocese of Providence, Rhode Island USA, to proceed with implementation.
+A blessing and permission to proceed with the implementation of this ministry occurred in 2010 from his Excellency the Most Reverend Thomas J. Tobin D.D., Bishop of the Diocese of Providence, Rhode Island, USA.

 Even though the Institute is directed toward the catechization and edification of Catholics of the Western Rites, all faiths are welcome and free to comment on anything they read in this blog.
 Everyone is invited to discover some post or piece of sacred art that will catechize, challenge, comfort, and/or assist in their faith, creativity and artistic curiosity.

 The Institute is named in honor of the Italian painter of the early Renaissance Beato Fra Angelico (1395 ? – February 18, 1455).
 He is significant to all sacred artists of the Western Rites of the Catholic Church because of his outstanding gift for uniting his prayer life, faith in Holy Scripture and Sacred Traditions, with his sacred art.